redwoodjs/redwood/docs/docs/introduction.md

 - [How To](how-to/index)

 The order isn't arbitrary.
-This is more or less the learning journey we expect you to take.
+This is more or less the learning journey we have in mind for you.

 While we expect you to read the Tutorial from top to bottom (maybe even more than once?), we of course don't expect you to read the Reference and How To sections that way.
 The content in those sections is there on an as-needed basis.